cosmos/sdk-tutorials/tutorials/ns-auction/docs/00-getting-started.md

 The tutorial will guide you through using the Cosmos SDK to mitigate front-running using vote extensions.
 The module will be built on top of the base blockchain provided in the `tutorials/base` directory and will use the `ns-auction` module as a foundation.
 By the end of this tutorial, you will have a better understanding of how to prevent front-running in blockchain auctions, specifically in the context of namespace auctioning.

+## What are Vote extensions?

+Vote extensions is arbitrary information which can be inserted into a block.
+This feature is part of ABCI 2.0, which is available for use in the SDK 0.50 release and part of the 0.38 CometBFT release.

+More information about vote extensions can be seen [here](https://docs.cosmos.network/main/build/abci/vote-extensions).

 ## Requirements and Setup

 Before diving into the advanced tutorial on auction front-running simulation, ensure you meet the following requirements: